Deliver Hope receives Difference Makers Award

-CONWAY, Ark. – A group of children at Deliver Hope in Conway spent the afternoon making tie die creations on t-shirts.
+CONWAY, Ark. – A group of children at Deliver Hope in Conway spent the afternoon making tie-dye creations on t-shirts.
 The kids are what some consider to be “at-risk,” but the goal of the non-profit is to change that narrative.

 “Deliver Hope exists to empower those young people to dream beyond their circumstances and excel despite any disadvantages that they have been given and they’ve grown up with,” Deliver Hope Executive Director Micah Ribbing said.